zack-bitcoin/amoveo/docs/progress_reports/october_2017.md

 [Here is bitcoin hivemind's plan for channels](http://bitcoinhivemind.com/blog/lightning-network/)

 I can't find any work on channels from gnosis or augur, but they have both announced that they will use channels.
 Augur said they will use Ox for this.
+I may be misinformed, as there are many Ethereum channels now.
+It seems likely that Augur and Gnosis can use them.

 Amoveo channels are tested.
 Lightning payments are tested [here](/tests/test_lightning.py), many edge-cases for channels are tested [here](/apps/ae_core/src/consensus/txs/test_txs.erl).

+Aeternity has no software for channels on their github, and they have not announced any plan for how their channels will work.
+They have hinted that Aeternity will have turing complete state channels capable of running off-chain smart contracts.

 ### markets

 Most teams got a score of 0 for market because they are putting their markets on-chain.
 On-chain markets cannot scale with channels.

-Aeternity gets a 0 because they [incorrectly think that state channels are useful without markets.](/docs/design/state_channel_without_off_chain_market.md)
+Aeternity gets a 0 because they think that state channels are useful without markets.
+[This is false](/docs/design/state_channel_without_off_chain_market.md)

 Amoveo off-chain markets are tested [here](/tests/test_market.py), edge cases for these markets are tested [here](/apps/ae_core/src/channels/market.erl).